apache/helix/website/1.0.3/src/site/markdown/Features.md

   }
 }
 ```
 In this mode when node1 fails, unlike in AUTO-REBALANCE mode the partition is not moved from node1 to others nodes in the cluster.
 Instead, Helix will decide to change the state of MyResource_0 in N2 based on the system constraints.
-For example, if a system constraint specified that there should be 1 Master and if the Master failed, then node2 will be made the new master.
+For example, if a system constraint specified that there should be 1 Master and if the Master failed, then node2 will be made the new leader.

 #### CUSTOM